NetworkedAssets/repo-event-notifier-for-bitbucket-server/README.md

-# Event Listener for Bitbucket Server
+# Repo Event Notifier for Bitbucket Server

 * Plugin needs to be installed as Bitbucket add-on
 * It is used to send notifications indicating that some changes in the repository's code were made